Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Corollaries

-A hyperbolicity between the normal hyperbolicity and partial hyperbolicity, namely \emph{partially normal hyperbolicity} we called in \cite{Che18} which is of importance due to its both theoretical and practical application (see e.g. \cite{BC16} and \cite{LLSY16}), can have some similar properties with the normal hyperbolicity (see also \cite{CLY00}).
-The partially normal hyperbolicity can make sense for sets, see \cite{CLY00a, BC16}.
-Analogously, if the normal bundle of the partially normally hyperbolic manifold can embed into a trivial bundle and the dynamic can extend to the trivial bundle maintaining the hyperbolic trichotomy, then \autoref{thm:pnormalTrivial} can be applied directly.
+A notion of hyperbolicity between normal hyperbolicity and partial hyperbolicity, namely \emph{partial normal hyperbolicity} introduced in \cite{Che18}, is of importance due to both its theoretical and practical applications (see e.g. \cite{CLY00,BC16,LLSY16}).
+Partial normal hyperbolicity can make sense for sets \cite{CLY00a, BC16, Che18}.
+Analogously, if the normal bundle of a partially normally hyperbolic manifold can embed into a trivial bundle and the dynamics can extend to the trivial bundle maintaining hyperbolic trichotomy, then \autoref{thm:pnormalTrivial} can be applied directly.

-In \cite{Che18b, Che18}, we extend the associated results (see e.g. \cite{HPS77,Fen72,Eld13,BLZ98, BLZ99, BLZ08,CLY00,CLY00a, BC16}) about normal hyperbolicity and partially normal hyperbolicity of the immersed submanifolds to correspondences in Banach spaces (therefore can be applied to some ill-posed differential equations).
+In \cite{Che18b, Che18}, the associated results of normal hyperbolicity and partial normal hyperbolicity for maps and semiflows (see e.g. the references listed above) are extended to correspondences in Banach spaces (so that these results can be applied to some ill-posed differential equations).

 \end{rmk}